pnsinha/gdal_introduction/Getting Started.md

 | **Mac:**     | http://www.kyngchaos.com/software/frameworks/    echo 'export PATH=/Library/Frameworks/GDAL.framework/Programs:$PATH' >> ~/.bash_profile source ~/.bash_profile |
 | **Ubuntu:**  | sudo  apt-get install gdal-bin                               |

+### <a href="http://fwtools.maptools.org" target="_blank">FWTools</a>

+- FWTools includes OpenEV, GDAL, MapServer, PROJ.4 and OGDI as well as some supporting components.

+## GDAL Standalone
+GDAL is a set of command line utilities, so you need a shell to run them.

+### Navigation in a Shell
+When specifying input and output files, the utility needs to know where the file is located on the filesystem.
+For this you have two options: either manually type out the full absolute path to each and every file you work with, or navigate to the folder containing your working files so you only need to type filenames.

+* To change to your home directory, type cd and press [Enter].
+* To change to a subdirectory, type cd, a space, and the name of the subdirectory (e.g., cd Documents) and then press [Enter].
+* To change to the current working directory’s parent directory, type cd followed by a space and two periods and then press [Enter].
+* To change to a directory specified by a path name, type cd followed by a space and the path name (e.g., cd /home/pnsinha/gdal) and then press [Enter].
+* To confirm that you've switched to the directory you wanted, type pwd and press [Enter].
+You'll see the path name of the current directory.

 # 2. Getting Started

 ---